 An upgrade moves your PC from a previous version of Windows—such as Windows 7 or Windows 8.1—to Windows 10.
+An upgrade can take place on your existing device, though Microsoft recommends using Windows 10 on a new PC to take advantage of the latest features and security improvements.
 This FAQ is intended to answer questions about upgrading to Windows 10.

 An update ensures you have the most recent features and security improvements for your current version of Windows.
 If you want to update your device and need more info, see Windows Update: FAQ.

-If you’re looking for info on a specific error code, see Get help with Windows activation errors.
-There, you can press CTRL+F and type or paste the error code into the search box to find specific information about your code and how to resolve it.
+If you’re looking for info on a specific error code or having problems with product keys, see Get help with Windows activation errors.
+There, you can press CTRL+F and type or paste the error code or "product key" into the search box to find specific information about your code and how to resolve it.

 For more info about system requirements and feature availability, see the Windows 10 specifications page.